JQH84/Shopify-Challange-2022/README.md

 - Document the data cleaning process in a separate document. or use some software like jupyter notebooks and python.

 ## Conculsions and Insights Summary
+- if we assume there is no issues in the order amount values then a simple avarage is not the best way to measure the perforamnce.
+- other metrics can be sales per store per time of day and based on this dataset all sales were from March 2017